August 11th, 2008

 Art work from The Life of the Dead, a collaboration between American poet Laura Riding Jackson and British painter John Aldridge (1905-1983).

-No Responses to 'A Moment’s Pause with Ms. Dillard'
+Comments are off for this post 'A Moment’s Pause with Ms. Dillard'

 Filed Under: Prose and Time